Alex-developer/agsattrack/js/geocomplete/README.md

 * `"geocode:error"` - Fired when the geocode returns an error.
 Passes the current status as listed [here](http://code.google.com/apis/maps/documentation/javascript/geocoding.html#GeocodingStatusCodes).
 * `"geocode:multiple"` - Fired immediately after the "result" event if multiple results were found.
 Passes an array of all results.
 * `"geocode:dragged"` - Fired when the marker's position was modified manually.
 Passes the updated location.
+* `"geocode:click"` - Fired when 'click' event occurs on the map.
+Passes the location where the click had place.
+* `"geocode:mapdragged"` - Fired when the map bounds are modified by dragging manually.
+Passes the location of the current map center.
+* `"geocode:idle"` - Fired when the map becomes idle after panning or zooming.
+Passes the location of the current map center.

 ## Methods and Properties